DockYard/ember-service-worker/README.md

 but the Service Worker itself will do nothing.
 This allows you to craft a set of addons that make the Service Worker function the way you want it to.

+## F#$& my assets aren't updating in development mode

+Turn on the "Update on reload" setting in the `Application > Service Workers` menu in the Chrome devtools.

 ## Installation

 ```